 However, there has been little concrete action toward building health system resilience globally.
 The ACT-A pillar focused on strengthening health systems, including national preparedness and response plans, is seriously underfunded.
-Since the last accountability report, there have not been significant changes to funding of this ACT-A pillar.
+Since the last accountability report an additional \$231 million has been pledged, bringing the pillar from 5.5% funded to 9% funded.
 Figure 18.
 Proportion of \$3.65 billion ACT-A health systems and response budget that is currently funded

 Some steps are being taken to prepare the world for the next pandemic.
-The World Bank approved a financial intermediary fund (FIF) for pandemic prevention, preparedness, and response.
-The FIF is expected to be operational in Fall 2022.
-At the Second Global COVID-19 Summit, countries pledged new commitments to the FIF.
-As of June, the U.S., Germany, EU, UK,
+The G20 has proposed a financial intermediary fund (FIF) for pandemic prevention, preparedness, and response housed at the World Bank.
+At the Second Global COVID-19 Summit, countries pledged pledged new commitments to the

-Source: WHO, updated June 27, 2022

-Indonesia, and Singapore have pledged a combined total of \$1.04 billion to the FIF, with several other countries showing interest supporting this initiative.
+Source: WHO, updated June 13, 2022 FIF.
+In addition to the U.S.'s previous pledge of \$250 million, there was an addition \$712 million pledged to the FIF from the U.S., Germany, and EU.
 This is a promising start, but the projected need for the fund is \$10.5 billion per year over the next five years for investments to strengthen the capacity of low- and middle-income countries.
-Figure 19.1.
+Figure 19.
 Government Contributions to the Financial Intermediary Fund (FIF) Toward